Day 2

 Start:

-About <tbc> Km Walk from assembly to start.
-All competitors to gather at assembly for registration and then walk to the start en masse.
+About 500m walk from assembly to start.
+All competitors to gather at assembly for registration and then walk to the start en-masse.

 There will be a clothing transfer back from the start to the finish.
 Black polythene bags will be provided if required.
 Please do not bring excessive items to the start as there is only one person to transport it via a car to the finish.